mateusxa/sdk-python/README.md

 ### Verify a DynamicBrcode read

-When a DynamicBrcode is read by your user, a GET request will be made to the your regitered URL to retrieve additional information needed to complete the transaction.
+When a DynamicBrcode is read by your user, a GET request will be made to the your registered URL to retrieve additional information needed to complete the transaction.
 Use this method to verify the authenticity of a GET request received at your registered endpoint.
 If the provided digital signature does not check out with the StarkInfra public key, a stark.exception.InvalidSignatureException will be raised.